House sends marriage equality bill to Biden’s desk

 Good, who was first elected to the House in 2020, beat former Rep. Denver Riggleman (R-Va.) in a GOP primary that year after Riggleman became the target of criticism for officiating a same-sex wedding.

-Rep. Vicky Hartzler (R-Mo.) called the addition a “flimsy” and “hollow” amendment.
+Rep. Vicky Hartzler (R-Mo.) called the addition a “flimsy” and “hollow” amendment in a floor speech that brought her to the brink of tears.

 Other Republicans disagreed with the argument that LGBTQ rights were in danger.